tewidis/CN/markdown/internet_architecture.md

     so it was able to grow without competing or being threatened by the telephone network
         - FTP, e-mail, Telnet
-    * As it grew, numerous powerful application relied on it
+    * As it grew, numerous powerful applications relied on it
     * Because TCP/IP, UDP, and IPv4 have so many things depending on them, they are difficult to replace
     * EvoArch suggests that even if new architectures do not have the shape of